-- Price/Earnings, greater than 0 (company has positive earnings)
+- Price/Earnings greater than 0 (showing company has positive earnings).

-- You may also opt to look for only stocks that are trading at low P/E levels, such as below 5 or 6 (but above 0)
+- You may also opt to look for only stocks that are trading at low P/E levels, such as below 15 (but above 0).

-- Operating Margin, over 10% (company can likely pay its bills)
+- Operating Margin, over 10% (the company can likely pay its bills).

-- If you are looking for ETFs, note that some criteria will interfere with the search results.
-For example, including a Payout Ratio criteria will block ETFs from showing up in the sceener results.
-If your ETF scan produces zero ETFs, try removing the criteria (one at a time) which may be interfering with the results.
+- If you are looking for ETFs, some of these criteria will interfere with the search results.
+For example, including a Payout Ratio or Operating Margin criteria will block ETFs from showing up in the sceener results.

-- View results in “Financial” mode (click on “Financial”)
+- View results in “Financial” mode by clicking on “Financial”.